yashaswinik33/Monte-Carlo-Simulation-Logistic-Regression/README.md

 ## 📚 Abstract

 Case-control studies are a widely used observational design for investigating associations between exposures and outcomes.
 Logistic regression is commonly applied to model binary outcomes while adjusting for covariates, confounders, and effect modifiers.
-However, when exposure distributions are skewed—i.e., unevenly distributed between cases and controls—statistical inference can be compromised.
+However, when exposure distributions are skewed i.e., unevenly distributed between cases and controls—statistical inference can be compromised.

 This study uses a series of **Monte Carlo simulations** to examine the impact of skewed exposure distributions on the performance of logistic regression.
 Specifically, it evaluates:
 - 🔍 **Power of the Wald test**